Trump is boring. The Left isn’t

 So, with the Christchurch shooting, there are a few things that -will- get lost as people assume their positions and rant for the next few weeks about the same stuff that they did for the last American shooting, so let’s get that out of the way.
 Continue reading Infamy

 How many of you doubt yourselves?
 How many of you doubt that you are loved by God?
 More importantly, how many of you can say you are loved by God, but you don’t really ever feel it, or you don’t know why its there?
 In our first meeting, David asked how people thought God saw them, we got answers like lost, undeserving, failure, things like that.
 I see myself that way as well.
 I don’t really like me.
 I’ve never thought of myself as somebody that somebody else can like or want to be around any longer than when you’re already scheduled to be around me.
-The longer story I’ll keep to myself, but a large part of it is a symptom of the fact that I I am almost entirely rational.
+The longer story I’ll keep to myself, but a large part of it is a symptom of the fact that I am a) predisposed to negativity (meaning I’m a bit of a cynic) and b) almost entirely rational.
 I’m not the most emotional person you’ll ever come across but I can analyze and recite and do things that I imagine a professor might do, if I wanted to be in front of people that often.
 A side effect of this cold focus on reason is that I have a functional relationship with people.
 I know it’s there, but I don’t really embrace it.
 Partly because I don’t know what it looks like to embrace a friendship, and partly because I really never care to.
 Continue reading Disruption